aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-change-background-color/_index.md

 type: docs
 weight: 20
 description: In this article, we will use C# examples to show different ways to change background color in HTML files using Aspose.HTML class library.
-keywords: how to change background color in html, how to change background color, html background color, change background color, c# examples, inline css, internal css
+keywords: how to change background color in html, how to change background color, html background color, change background color, c# examples, javascript code, inline css, internal css
-lastmod: "2022-03-28"
+lastmod: "2022-05-01"
 sitemap:
     changefreq: "weekly"
     priority: 0.7